lacchain/LACPass-LACChain-Component/README.md

 (In case you already registered you may enter your email and password as the wallet credentials to login.)

-2. Otherwise, please click on the [register](https://lacpass-openprotest-wallet.lacchain.net/register) link that takes you to Create new account (registration) form:
+2. If not registered, please click on the [register](https://lacpass-openprotest-wallet.lacchain.net/register) link that takes you to Create new account (registration) form:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassWalletRegistration.png)

-3. Please enter the following, User information: first name, family name, last name; and Account information: email and password.
+3. Please enter the following **User information: first name, family name, last name** and **Account information: email and password**.

 **Note:** After completing the registration information and you click on Create account the account data will be encrypted in the browser's local storage.

-### LACPass Verifier
+## LACPass Verifier

 LACPass Verifier is the last component used to verify DDCC-compliant health certificates.
 This component is made up of two subcomponents: